magicleap/SuperGluePretrainedNetwork/README.md

 </details>

-### Reproducing Outdoor Evaluation Final Table
+### Reproducing outdoor evaluation final table

 <details>
   <summary>[Click to expand]</summary>

 The Phototourism results shown in the paper were produced using similar data as the test set from the [Image Matching Workshop](https://vision.uvic.ca/image-matching-challenge/), which does not contain publically available ground truth data for the test set.
-We list the pairs and overlaps we used in `assets/phototourism_test_pairs_no_groundtruth.txt`.
+We list the pairs we used in `assets/phototourism_test_pairs.txt`.
 To reproduce similar numbers on this test set, please use the image matching workshop benchmark.
 While the challenge is still live, we cannot share the test set publically since we want to help maintain the integrity of the challenge.

 </details>